Neamar/KISS/docs/_posts/2018-02-17-how-to-use-kiss-as-an-assist-app.md

 ---

 KISS was built to be used as a launcher.
 However, if you'd rather keep your default launcher and only use KISS for search, you can setup KISS to appear automatically when you long press the Home button.
-This is called an assist app in Android.
+This is called an "assist app" in Android.

 ![Example assist app](/screenshots/assist-app.png)